 • bird sounds for over 2,000 species

 • extensive field guide texts in a consistent format, including for the different subspecies

-• range maps in colour showing residency, summer and winter visitors and migration within continental Africa and related islands
+• range maps in colour showing residency, summer and winter visitors and migration within mainland Africa and related islands

 • species’ worldwide ranges on Google maps

 • in/out of range indicator and distance (km) to the nearest point of species’ range from current position

 • GPS recording of personal sightings

 • community sightings from other app users shown on Google maps

 • similar species options to help with identification of difficult species